 Challenge Yourself To Make Changes

-I had to continue to adapt to improve my frugal spending.
+I had to continue to adapt to improve my frugal spending and find some frugal hobbies as well.
 I share more tips about how I did this in my blog post, How To Be Frugal.

 Pro Tip: Are you ready for a challenge?
 Get started right now with my $5 Frugal Food Challenge!